Ada-Developers-Academy/ada-javascript-curriculum/01-js-week-1/closures-continued.md

 element.addEventListener("click", clickHandler);
 ```

+We select the button with a CSS selector, generate a function with a closure and tell the button to call the function when it's clicked.

 ## Closures with vanilla (plain) JavaScript

 Now that we've explored the concepts behind closures a bit, let's return to our [original example with the buttons](https://codesandbox.io/s/kind-ritchie-6z3dz).